 Red push pistache is a large desert shade tree with New England-like fall colors.
-Here’s everything you need to know about planting and caring for this Mediterranean hybrid.
+Here’s everything you need to know about planting and caring for this hybrid of trees native to South Asia and North Africa

 Red push pistache (Pistacia x ‘Red Push’) is a large shade tree that’s a hybrid of two trees native to the dry, hot Mediterranean.
 Its unusual name refers to the “push” of copper-red leaves in the spring.

-If you hail from other climatic regions, like many of us do, this is a tree that might remind you of “home”… wherever that may be.
+If you hail from more temperate regions, like many of us do, this is a tree that might remind you of “home”… wherever that may be.

 It grows as a single-trunk tree with a round canopy, which is unusual for a desert tree.
 Its leaves undergo three distinct phases — copper-red in the spring, dark green in the summer, and brilliant yellow, orange, and red in the fall.